CONSTITUTION

 REMOVAL FROM OFFICE

-1. A member of Council who ceases to be eligible to hold her or his office will be deemed to have been removed from that office effective on the date they became ineligible.
+1. A member of Council who ceases to be eligible to hold their office will be deemed to have been removed from that office effective on the date they became ineligible.

 2. A Council member may be removed from office by a special resolution of the